vmsmith/CookBook/soup_bouillabaisse_wells.md

 3. Chop the onions
 4. Chop the garlic
 5. Trim and quarter the fennel
+6. Peel the potatoes
-6. Heat the fish stock
+7. Heat the fish stock

 #### Directions